Brian-S-Park/Bash-Clean-motd/README.md

                                 No one can make you feel inferior without your consent.
                                                    -Eleanor Roosevelt

-                                                  Available updates: 0
-                                                  Security updates: 0
 Instructions:

 (Linux)
 1. Clone repo into your local drive and switch into the newly created directory.
 2. Run "chmod +x startup.sh" to make it executable.
 3. Make sure all permission for the folder allow the script to be executable without sudo priveledges.
-4. Run "nano ~/.bashrc" and scroll to the bottom of document
+4. Run "nano ~/.bashrc" and scroll to the bottom of document.
-5. Add "bash ~/Ubuntu-Startup-Message/startup.sh"
+5. Add "bash ~/Ubuntu-Startup-Message/startup.sh".
 6. Done!